RiddleAndCode/rtd-docs/docs/Product-Documentation.md

 * Full node service is an integrative part of the Token Management Platform (TMP) for each client that comes without extra cost.
 * The service is developed to reduce the dependency on third-party node uptime and to provide a stable and reliable connectivity to the respective blockchain/DLT networks.
-* Fullnode service is available for all supported digital assets.
+* Fullnode service is available for specific digital assets.
- 	See Supporte Coins for more details
+ 	See Supported Coins for more details

 By definition, Distributed Ledger Technology is distributed.
 This distributed nature means that a stable connection to a full node of each currency is a prerequisite for seamless and swift execution and verification of a transaction against various ledgers, including Bitcoin and Ethereum.